 By default, the Patch Input/Output window shows the available Audio Inputs as the Source, and the Track Inputs as the destination.
 This makes it easy to patch whatever audio source (such as a microphone connected to a USB audio interface) to a specific audio track of the timeline to prepare for recording.
-Patching and unpatching a source to a destination is straightfoward.
+Patching and unpatching a source to a destination is straightforward.
+In the following screenshot, the Audio 1 Input from an audio interface is highlighted and is being patched to the Track labeled DX 1.